SwedbankPay/developer.swedbankpay.com/_includes/card-authorization-transaction.md

 |                  | └➔&nbsp;`cardVerificationCode` | `string`  | Card verification code (CVC/CVV/CVC2), usually printed on the back of the card. |
 |                  | └➔&nbsp;`cardholderName`       | `string`  | Name of the card holder, usually printed on the face of the card.               |

-The `authorization` resource contains information about an authorization transaction made towards a payment, as previously described.

 {:.table .table-striped}
 | Field                             | Type      | Description                                                                                                                                                                                                  |